-Answer: Belshazzar was the last king of ancient Babylon and is mentioned in Daniel 5.
-Belshazzar reigned for just one year during the life of Daniel the prophet.
+Belshazzar was the last king of ancient Babylon and is mentioned in Daniel 5.
+Belshazzar reigned for a short time during the life of Daniel the prophet.
 His name, meaning “Bel protect the king,” is a prayer to a Babylonian god; as his story shows, Bel was powerless to save this evil ruler.

 Belshazzar ruled Babylon, a powerful nation with a long history and a long line of powerful kings.
 One of those kings was Nebuchadnezzar, who had conquered Judah, bringing the temple treasures to Babylon along with Daniel and many other captives.
 Belshazzar was Nebuchadnezzar’s grandson through his daughter Nitocris.
 Belshazzar calls Nebuchadnezzar his “father” in Daniel 5:13, but this is a generic use of the word father, meaning “ancestor.”